kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 neither the piece of code nor people who use it are capable of stopping and making things right.

-That's why #activerecord is crap.
+That's why #activerecord are bad.
 It is just too convenient to throw everything at it and it rarely complains.

 ## Aggressive